 Eligibility

-This film competition is open to amateur and professional filmmakers and storytellers aged 20 years and older that currently reside within the Region of Waterloo.
+This film competition is open to amateur and professional filmmakers and storytellers aged 20 years and older that currently reside within the Region of Waterloo or the Region of Wellington.

 For full eligibility requirements, please visit our FAQ page.